Start Power Units

 12v / 24v / 28v DC Aircraft Starter Units

-The Red Box range of battery, aircraft start units are the ideal solution for starting the majority of DC aircraft.
+The Red Box range of jump start batteries and aircraft start units are the ideal solution for starting the majority of DC aircraft.
 They are designed to start aircraft from the very smallest up to the largest business jets.
 There are a range of voltages (12V, 24V and 28V) and power capacities available.
 Here is a brief outline of what you should be considering.

 It is important to choose not only the right start power unit for your aircraft, but also the right unit for your operation.
 Some customers only want a unit to start in emergencies and some will be using it multiple times a day.
 Although Red Box units are designed to start aircraft, some customers require a small amount of continuous power as well.
 Please discuss your requirements with our sales team; they have the experience to recommend the correct unit for your needs.